millerms/bvt-breathwork/_pages/approach.md

 ### Controlled cyclic breathing with breath holds
 - Why: To support managing your energy and recovery, which can boost focus and resilience.
 - How: Breathing patterns with deeper breaths and holds after exhaling, all taught with clear safety guidelines and options to pause.
-We keep things simple and neutral, avoiding any hype.
+I keep things simple and neutral, avoiding any hype.

 > Evidence notes: A 1‑month RCT suggests cyclic sighing with prolonged exhalation
 > improves mood and lowers respiratory rate vs other practices.
 Broader physio